What is this mystery plant?

 Normally I would smother my pulled pork with barbecue sauce, not this.
 The flavor and texture was so good I did not want anything covering it up.
 I ate it plain, and had a second helping.

-Just writing this makes me want to go run to the refrigerator and devour all the leftovers.
+Just writing this makes me want to

 Think Tank Thursday The Weekend ReTreat Backyard Farming Connection